andreaskweber/php-boilerplate/README.md

-# Boilerplate for PHP Projects
+# Boilerplate for PHP projects

 This project can be used as a boilerplate for PHP projects.

-## Pros

-fast syncing
+## Why should I use this?

-one environment per project
+- Dedicated environment per php project
+- Share your environment with other developers
-pre configured for rapid prototyping and fast start
+- Fully pre configured to kick start your new project
+- Use a massive toolchain to make developing a great pleasure

 ## Getting started